koreo-dev/koreo.dev/docs/workflow.md

 Workflow as its "parent" or "trigger".

 :::warning
-Though it is possible, it is not advised to use a resource which is controlled by another controller.
-Instead, create your own CRDs.
+Any resource kind can be used as a Workflow trigger, but take care when using resources controlled by another controller.
+Koreo applies updates to the resource's status and annotations which could result in a dangerous interaction for resources with specific semantics used by another controller.
+For this reason, it's encouraged to create your own CRDs unless you understand what you are doing.
 Koreo Developer Tooling provides a tool to generate a CRD from a Workflow.
 :::

 Additionally, a Workflow can be triggered by _another_ Workflow as a